oit-ipbl/image_processing/opencv/README.md

 ### Opencv_sample_00.py
 This code is an example of using the OpenCV library to read and display an image file.

-Copy and paste the following code as “opencv_sample_00.py” and execute it!
 ```python
 import cv2